Basler Design

 A new day

 We have taken our share of lumps since…oh, about 1993…given our minimalist presence on the web.
 Well, I am happy to say, 2010 brings new hope.
-Basler Design will embrace the web, just like we have for our other clients.
+Basler Design Group will embrace the web, just like we have for our other clients.

 In our own defense, we are quite good at this web thing.
 We have done some pretty amazing things for many of our clients—just not for ourselves.
 Oops, I am making excuses again.